fszymaniak/MangopayQaApiChallenge/NFRs_Testing_Approach.md

 - OWASP top 10 for API testing e.g.
 	- Unauthorized Access / Broken Access:
 		- try to access the wallet for other users using my user credentials
-		- try to make a payin for another users
+		- try to make a payin for another user
-	- Validate how the rate-limiting looks in the API, if a single user can run as many requests as he wants
+	- Validate how the rate-limiting looks in the API if a single user can run as many requests as he wants
 - trying to make some requests with JavaScript injections

 ## Usability API testing